sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 - Configured actions and counters continue to work across warm reboot.
 - Already authenticated sessions continues to work.
 - Authentication is restarted for the Clients being authenticated at the time of warmboot.
+- Statistics are preserved across warmboot.
+- HW and SW entries for authenticated clients are preserved across warmboot.
+- Authenticated client traffic is not disrupted.
+- Clients in the process of authentication will need to re-initiate their authentication process.

 # 8 Scalability